lsst-dm/lsp-landing-page/motd/stable.md

 **June 3rd, 2019**
+Disregard "Dask Server Error" on startup of the notebook instance.
+Check [here](https://github.com/lsst-dm/lsp-landing-page/blob/master/motd/stable.md) for more details and the complete list of messages.

-We are consistently seeing a popup error on logon to the notebook aspect.
+We are consistently seeing a popup error on entry to the notebook aspect.
 "Dask Server Error" is the title of the popup.
 This error appears to be completely cosmetic and we have not observed any degraded performance since its appearance.
 Please ignore and close the popup.